 Kigelia Africana Extract

-Also known as the “sausage tree,” Kigelia Africana is sometimes included in pre workouts as a central nervous system stimulant, though it is not very well researched.
+Also known as the “sausage tree,” Kigelia Africana is sometimes included in pre workouts as a central nervous system stimulant.
+It is a naturally occurring source of DMHA.

 Caffeine needs no introduction, right?
 Energy, focus, increased performance, etc. are all delivered by caffeine.